RocketChat/docs/deploy/prepare-for-your-deployment/rapid-deployment-methods/docker-and-docker-compose/docker-containers/mongodb-mmap-to-wiredtiger-migration.md

 9. Build the "migrator" image and start up the containers again:

     ```bash
-     docker-compose up --build -d
+     docker compose up --build -d
     ```
 10. Wait for the migration to be completed - optionally check logs of "migrator" and "mongo" containers:

     ```bash
-    docker-compose logs -f migrator # once that one has completed the migration ...
+    docker compose logs -f migrator # once that one has completed the migration ...
-    docker-compose logs -f mongo # ... check if the mongo one already took over
+    docker compose logs -f mongo # ... check if the mongo one already took over
     ```

 ### Help and Support